segmentio/Sovran.NET/README.md

 This has the benefit of subscribers to be given *just* the parts of the state that they are interested in.
 It's highly recommended that state structures only contain properties that relate to one another in some obvious way.

-By using data classes to define state objects, we benefit from the natural copy mechanism within Kotlin to make sure no direct access to state is given to subscribers.
+By using data classes to define state objects, we benefit from the natural copy mechanism within .Net to make sure no direct access to state is given to subscribers.

 ### We don't like artificial constraints